 Did you know?

 Mental health courts are popping up all over the country as an alternative to get folks into treatment, reduce recidivism and lower incarceration costs.
-Douglas County has their Behavioral Health Court, but Shawnee County boasts the fifth largest city in population in Kansas.
+Douglas County has their Behavioral Health Court, but Shawnee County boasts the 6th largest city in population in Kansas.
 It is time that the Third Judicial District offer this opportunity to defendants.